HeisenbugLtd/spat/README.md

 Show version and compiler information for the executable.
 If that option is encountered, no other options take effect and the program immediately exits.

+### The `--raw` option

+This is intended for scripts parsing the output of `spat`.
+If this switch is specified times are shown as raw numbers instead of properly scaled, human readable output.
+This should make it easier for scripts to parse the numbers.

 ## Some Notes on Sorting